Tenant advocate

 How do I find a retail or commercial tenant advocate?

-Some industry associations include access to commercial and retail tenant advocates as a member benefit – we understand that COSBOA, the National Retailers Association, and the Australian Hairdressing Council include access to these service providers as a member benefit.
+Some industry associations include access to commercial and retail tenant advocates as a member benefit – we understand that COSBOA, the National Retailers Association, the Australian Lotteries and Newsagents Association and the Australian Hairdressing Council include access to these service providers as a member benefit.

 Check with your industry association to see if they can arrange access for you.